Why Trade Shows?

 You can also use these overstock items as giveaways to key customers.

 One of the other reasons why trade shows are important for businesses is that it gives them networking opportunities.
 Even if you get nothing else out of the show, you can spend time with others in your industry and share experiences and expertise.

 Trade shows are a great place for networking for the sole purpose of meeting those influential people that are nearly impossible to get a hold of.
 It's also much easier to build a connection in this environment, since your customer is able to put a face to your name and is not just dealing with another voice on the other end of the phone.

 Establishing A Rapport

 When it comes to marketing, you’re always fighting against the competition.
-However, business-to-business (B2B) marketing narrows the field even further: at that level, it can be hard to even be part of the competition.
+However, business-to-business (B2B) marketing narrows the field even further.
+At this level, it can be difficult to be part of the fierce competition.
 Gate keepers exist in both the physical and virtual realms – from receptionists to email spam filters, there is a definite priority to block cold callers and advertisers from bothering the company’s decision makers.

 This is why trade shows are important: attending a trade show gives you an opportunity to get on a new customer’s radar as a product or company that they need to watch.
 Suddenly, you’re not spam anymore – you’re someone to watch and interact with.

 Trade shows help bring all the different aspects of an industry together – consumers, distributors, suppliers and manufacturers, all in one place.
 With such a broad audience together in one place, businesses are able to schedule meetings, negotiate orders, and also provide opportunities to collaborate on other projects.
 Trade shows allow businesses to facilitate discussions with their suppliers and even with other businesses, as well as move projects to another level if the opportunity arises.
 One new distributor relationship forged at a trade show can lead to a significant increase in your revenue.
 And who knows – the exhibitor across the aisle from your booth may turn out to be your future business partner.